 - Alternative Spring Break (ASB) and Alternative Winter Break (AWB) — Students spend their spring break or the weeks between fall and winter terms on a service trip somewhere outside Lexington.

 - Blood Drives — Three times a year, Transylvania hosts blood drives for the Kentucky Blood Center.

 - CLASS — Students spend the week before fall term doing sustainability and environmentally-related community service work in Lexington.

-- Connections College for Living — Volunteers from Transylvania and the Lexington area teach and assist with classes for developmentally delayed adults.
+- College for Living — Volunteers from Transylvania and the Lexington area teach and assist with classes for developmentally delayed adults.
 Classes include athletic activities, dance, artistic activities, and improving social skills.

 - Crimson Christmas — The Transylvania community holds an annual holiday party for children in Big Brothers Big Sisters of the Bluegrass.
 Students and children make crafts, play games, and share a holiday meal before Santa Claus comes to distribute gifts.

 - Great American Cleanup — A partnership with several Lexington neighborhood associations and other Lexington community groups for a neighborhood clean-up.

 - Jump Start (JS) — Students spend the week before fall term doing community service in a non-Lexington location.
 For the past nine years, Transylvania students have traveled to the Land Between the Lakes in western Kentucky to perform trail cleanup, tree planting, and environmental work.